 “To share your weakness is to make yourself vulnerable; to make yourself vulnerable is to show your strength.” — Crissi Jami

-STOP BEING VULNERABLE IN YOUR RELATIONSHIPS, JEEZ!
+STOP BEING VULNERABLE, JEEZ!

 The reason why some of us have a hard time expressing vulnerability with our partner is multifaceted.
 We might suffer from childhood traumas, or lousy family relationships where being vulnerable was unacceptable.
 Some may even come from families where stonewalling or keeping things bottled up was a daily ritual — no wonder people are afraid of expressing what they want.